anjacks12/about-me/README.md

 This web page is an introduction to who I am.
 It includes a 7 question quiz.
 The first five asks the user y/n questions about if I like certain things and responds by either telling them they are correct or wrong.
 Question 6 gives the user four attempts to guess a number and the question 7 gives the user six attempts to guess an answer.
 Both answers for questions 6 and 7 are displayed for the user to see after the attempts have been made.
 The user is also prompted to enter their name in that give a personalized greeting and parting message at the end that includes the number of questions they answered correctly.

 ### Author: Angela Jackson
+**Lab 04** Driver - Andres Navigator - Angela
+We worked together in lab 04 to add functions to our questions.
 ### Links and Resources

 * [News Medical Life: Science *What is Cytogenetics*](https://www.news-medical.net/life-sciences/What-is-Cytogenetics.aspx)